 Next to the Cologne Cathedral with stunning views, you’ll feel like a king at this hotel.
 They have beautiful rooms with large beds, marble bathrooms, and even luxury suites.
 This is the place to enjoy some luxury during your time in Cologne.

 You’ll also enjoy their afternoon tea and tasty concoctions at the restaurant.
-For $250 per night, it is a fabulous hotel.

 What to Pack For the Cologne Christmas Markets

 When it comes to packing for Cologne in winter, we’ve got you covered!
 We have a full packing guide for Europe in winter here, but check out some key things to pack below!

 First of all, for women, I recommend warm boots with wool socks (like these fantastically cozy ones).
 Then, I recommend some tights to wear under jeans and the most comfortable sweater I’ve ever owned.
 Seriously, I bought two of these and wore them during my time in Europe in winter because they are super warm, adorable, and really soft.